-Sui Generis is a Latin term utilized in international law as well as American law.
-The Latin translation is “of its own kind” and is used to describe such an unparalleled situation to stand on its own and have achieved a unique status within the law.
-If a legal situation or question is described as “sui generis,” it indicates that there is nothing else of the same kind with which to compare or derive precedent.
+Sui Generis is a Latin term utilized in international and American law.
+The Latin translation is “of its own kind” and is used to describe such an unprecedented situation to stand on its own and have achieved a unique status within the law.
+If a legal situation or question is described as “sui generis,” it indicates that there is nothing else of the same kind to compare or derive precedent.

 How Does the Concept of Sui Generis Rights Impact International Law?

 There is a recognition that national and ethnic cultural norms may create a need to assess the rights of peoples, particularly indigenous peoples, sui generis when looking at the implementation and enforcement of international law and regulation.
 For example, The International Convention for the Regulation of Whaling was signed in 1946.
 As part of the Convention, a Schedule was developed to address specific components that needed to be regulated sui generis.
 The Schedule, amongst other things, sets out catch limits for commercial and subsistence whaling by indigenous peoples.
 The schedule is an integral part of the Convention, but its provisions- such as catch levels- can be changed by the Commission.
 In practice, amendments to this document are almost always agreed upon at meetings held every two years that include representatives from all member states to maintain fairness among each country’s interests regarding how nations should manage whales on their territory.